shamblett/mod_dart/README.md

 ### Build

 The module itself is a standard built apache module using apxs, the project contains a Netbeans project folder for Netbeans users but this is not needed to build the module.
-Prebuilt modules(64 bit) for Centos/Fedora/Rhel and Ubuntu 14.04 can be found in the 'modules' directory.
+Prebuilt modules(64 bit) for Centos/Fedora/Rhel and Ubuntu 14.04 can be found in the 0.1.0 release in the github repository.
 For purpose of example I'll assume the build will take place on a Centos/Fedora/RHEL platform.

-Install httpd and its associated devel package.
+Install httpd and its associated development package.

 In the top level directory of the project type ```make```